Bittrees-Technology/bittrees-research-brgov-contract/contract/README.md

 running the deployment script will output a json file in `deployments/bnote-deployment-{network-name}.json` proxy-args.ts can be updated (if necessary for testing) by grabbing the proxyArgs from the deployment json file

-## Contract Configuration & Handover steps:
+# Contract Configuration & Handover steps:
 This describes a thorough process of configuring the BNote contract and handing over control from the Bittrees Technology Multisig to the Bittrees Research Multisig.
-This process attempts to be thorough, including certain optional steps to test the contract is working as intended in production.
+This process includes certain optional steps to test and ensure the contract is working as intended in production.
 Optional steps can be omitted, but that is not recommended.

-1. Technology Multisig sets paymentTokens on the contract: (REQUIRED) use `npx hardhat technology-add-new-active-payment-token --network {network-name} --token {token-contract-address} --priceInMinorUnits 100000000000000000 --priceInMajorUnits 0.1` or use `npx hardhat technology-add-new-active-payment-token-batch --network {network-name} --tokens {token-contract-address-1},{token-contract-address-2} --pricesInMinorUnits 100000000000000000,200000000000000000 --pricesInMajorUnits 0.1,0.2`
+### 1. Technology Multisig sets paymentTokens on the contract: (REQUIRED)
+`npx hardhat technology-add-new-active-payment-token --network {network-name} --token-address {token-contract-address} --price-in-minor-units 100000000000000000 --price-in-major-units 0.1`

+OR

+`npx hardhat technology-add-new-active-payment-token-batch --network {network-name} --token-addresses {token-contract-address-1},{token-contract-address-2} --prices-in-minor-units 100000000000000000,200000000000000000 --prices-in-major-units 0.1,0.2`

-* this take a price in major and minor units and checks they're equivalent based on the decimals return by the onchain token contract of the given address.
-This is to guard against incorrect price scaling. minor units are using in setting the payment token in the contract after all checks pass
+This takes the same price in major and minor units and checks they're equivalent based on the decimals return by the onchain token contract of the given address.
+This is to guard against incorrect price scaling.
+Minor units are used in setting the payment token in the contract after all checks pass.

-2. Technology Multisig sets treasury on the contract: (REQUIRED) use `npx hardhat technology-set-treasury-to-research --network {network-name}`
+### 2. Technology Multisig sets treasury on the contract: (REQUIRED)
+`npx hardhat technology-set-treasury-to-research --network {network-name}`

-* this is required for minting to work, and so funds paid for minting are received by Bittrees Research Multisig
+This is required for minting to work, and so funds paid for minting are received by Bittrees Research Multisig

+### 3. Technology Multisig approves BNote contract to spend sufficient BTREE it holds: (OPTIONAL)
+TODO: Add this task for Technology to approve BNote contract to spend its BTREE in the following test mint

+`npx hardhat technology-approve-bnote-to-spend-btree --network {network-name}`

+Required for minting in step 4 to work.
+Default usage approves 111k BTREE, as test assumptions are that the unitPrice of 1 BNote is 1,000 BTREE, and test mint will mint 1 of each token resulting in a total of 111 BNote

-3. Technology Multisig mints tokens on the treasury: (OPTIONAL) use `npx hardhat technology-mint-batch-test --network {network-name}` TODO: add this task
+### 4. Technology Multisig mints tokens to the treasury: (OPTIONAL - requires step 3 to have been carried out)
+`npx hardhat technology-mint-batch-test --network {network-name}`

-* this proves minting is working correctly, and that the treasury is correctly set
+Proves minting is working correctly, and that the treasury and BTREE paymentToken are set correctly.

-4. Technology Multisig pauses the contract: (OPTIONAL) use `npx hardhat technology-pause-bnote --network {network-name}` TODO: add this task
+### 5. Technology Multisig pauses the contract: (OPTIONAL)
+`npx hardhat technology-pause-bnote-minting --network {network-name}`

-* this proves minting is working correctly, and that the treasury is correctly set
+Proves minting is working correctly, and that the treasury is correctly set

-5. Technology Multisig tries but fails to mint tokens to the treasury: (OPTIONAL - only useful if step 4 was used) use `npx hardhat technology-mint-batch-test --network {network-name}` TODO: add this task
+### 6. Technology Multisig tries but fails to mint tokens to the treasury: (OPTIONAL - only useful if step 4 was used)
+`npx hardhat technology-mint-batch-test --network {network-name}`

-* this proves that pausing the contract works as it should, and sets up the Research Multisig to prove once it has the ADMIN_ROLE
+Proves that pausing the contract works as it should, and sets up the Research Multisig to prove once it has the ADMIN_ROLE

-6. Technology Multisig grants DEFAULT_ADMIN_ROLE to the Research Multisig: (REQUIRED)
+### 7. Technology Multisig grants DEFAULT_ADMIN_ROLE to the Research Multisig: (REQUIRED)
-use `npx hardhat technology-grant-default-admin-role-to-research --network {network-name}`
+`npx hardhat technology-grant-default-admin-role-to-research --network {network-name}`

-* this allows the Research Multisig to to grant roles to addresses
+Allows the Research Multisig to to grant roles to addresses

-7. Research Multisig grants ADMIN_ROLE to the itself: (REQUIRED) use `npx hardhat research-grant-admin-role-to-itself --network {network-name}`
+### 8. Research Multisig grants ADMIN_ROLE to the itself: (REQUIRED)
+`npx hardhat research-grant-admin-role-to-itself --network {network-name}`

-* this proves that the Research Multisig DEFAULT_ADMIN_ROLE is working
+Proves that the Research Multisig DEFAULT_ADMIN_ROLE is working

-8. Research Multisig unpauses contract so minting can resume: (REQUIRED if step 4 was used) use `npx hardhat research-unpause-bnote --network {network-name}` TODO: add this task
+### 9. Research Multisig unpauses contract so minting can resume: (REQUIRED if step 4 was used)
+`npx hardhat research-unpause-bnote --network {network-name}`

-* this proves that the Research Multisig ADMIN_ROLE is working
+Proves that the Research Multisig ADMIN_ROLE is working

+### 10. Technology Multisig approves BNote contract to spend sufficient BTREE it holds: (OPTIONAL)
+TODO: Add this task for Technology to approve BNote contract to spend its BTREE in the following test mint

+`npx hardhat research-approve-bnote-to-spend-btree --network {network-name}`

+Required for minting to work.
+Default approves 111k BTREE, as test assumptions are that the unitPrice of 1 BNote is 1,000 BTREE, and test mint will mint 1 of each token resulting in a total of 111 BNote

+### 11. Research Multisig mints tokens to the treasury(itself): (OPTIONAL - requires step 10 to have been carried out)
+`npx hardhat research-mint-batch-test --network {network-name}`

+Proves to research that minting is working correctly, that the treasury is correctly set, that the BTREE token is set as a valid active paymentToken with the right price, and that the contract is unpaused by Research's own authority

-9. Technology Multisig renounces DEFAULT_ADMIN_ROLE & ADMIN_ROLE: (REQUIRED - alternatively do step 10)
+### 12_a.
+Technology Multisig renounces DEFAULT_ADMIN_ROLE & ADMIN_ROLE: (REQUIRED - alternatively do step 12_b)

+`npx hardhat technology-renounce-default-admin-role --network {network-name}`

+AND

-use `npx hardhat technology-renounce-default-admin-role --network {network-name}` and use `npx hardhat technology-renounce-admin-role --network {network-name}`
+`npx hardhat technology-renounce-admin-role --network {network-name}`

-* this leaves Bittrees Research as the exclusive address with authority over the contract.
+Leaves Bittrees Research as the exclusive address with authority over the contract.
 The --remainingAddress value passed in should be the Research Multisig address, and ensures that the Technology Multisig does not renounce the roles before they have been granted to another address.

-10. Research Multisig revokes DEFAULT_ADMIN_ROLE & ADMIN_ROLE from Technology Multisig: (REQUIRED - alternatively do step 9)
+### 12_b.
+Research Multisig revokes DEFAULT_ADMIN_ROLE & ADMIN_ROLE from Technology Multisig: (REQUIRED - alternatively do step 12_a)

+`npx hardhat research-revoke-default-admin-role-from-technology --network {network-name}`

+AND

-use `npx hardhat research-revoke-default-admin-role-from-technology --network {network-name}` and use `npx hardhat research-revoke-admin-role-from-technology --network {network-name}`
+`npx hardhat research-revoke-admin-role-from-technology --network {network-name}`

-* this leaves Bittrees Research as the exclusive address with authority over the contract.
+Leaves Bittrees Research as the exclusive address with authority over the contract.
 The --remainingAddress value passed in should be the Research Multisig address, and ensures that the Technology Multisig does not renounce the roles before they have been granted to another address.